Ciriak/cyriaquedotdev/public/work/about.md

 <img src="/images/work/audio-keyboard.jpg" height="350px">

-The only "real" project related to music i have for now is my [alternate soundtrack for Factorio](/work/remote-and-unexplored), i also did some prototypes for my [ld49 entry](/work/ld49) that was canceled
+The only "real" project related to music i have for now is my [alternate soundtrack for Factorio](/work/remote-and-unexplored), i have also made some prototypes for my [ld49 entry](/work/ld49) that was canceled

-A lot of artist inspire me , but here is some names :
+A lot of artist inspire me , but here are some names :

 [Toby Fox](https://www.youtube.com/watch?v=Bl-YMD6yePc)